TheLandfill/cpp_cli/README.md

 ARGS_PARSER::set_footer("For more information, contact us at the.landfill.coding@gmail.com.");
 ARGS_PARSER::set_help_file_path("/usr/local/bin/folder_you_can_access/");

-ARGS_PARSER::generate_help(argv[0]);
+// Should be called after everything else is set and before ARGS_PARSER::parse ARGS_PARSER::generate_help(argv[0]);

 // data is an object/literal with data you want to pass to the subcommand.